-Where the Complainant requests that their identity not be shared with the Respondent or that the University not pursue an investigation, the University must balance this request with the University's responsibility to provide a safe and non-discriminatory environment for all University community members.
-The University, through the Coordinator and Response Team, will take all reasonable steps to evaluate and respond to the complaint consistent with the request not to share identifying information or pursue an investigation, but its ability to do so may be limited by the request.
+Where the Complainant requests that their identity not be shared with the Respondent or that the University not pursue an investigation, the University must balance this request with the University's responsibility to provide a safe and non-discriminatory environment for all FDU-V community members.
+FDU-V, through the Coordinator and Response Team, will take all reasonable steps to evaluate and respond to the complaint consistent with the request not to share identifying information or pursue an investigation, but its ability to do so may be limited by the request.
 Under these circumstances, the Complainant's request will be balanced against the following factors:

 - i.
 The seriousness of the conduct; - ii.
 The respective ages and roles of the Complainant and Respondent; - iii.
 Whether there have been other complaints or reports of discrimination, harassment or violence under this Policy involving either the Respondent or the Complainant; - iv.
 Whether the circumstances suggest there is a risk of the Respondent committing additional acts of Prohibited Conduct; - v.
 Whether the Respondent has a history of arrests or records indicating a history of violence; - vi.
 Whether the report indicates the Respondent threatened further sexual violence or other violence against the Complainant and other individuals involved; - vii.
 Whether the reported conduct was committed by multiple individuals; - viii.
 Whether the circumstances suggest there is a risk of future acts of Prohibited Conduct under similar circumstances; - ix.
 Whether the reported conduct was perpetrated with a weapon; - x.
-Whether the University possesses other means to obtain relevant evidence (e.g., security cameras or personnel, physical evidence); and, - xi.
-The Respondent's right to receive information if such information is maintained in an "education record" under the Family Educational Rights and Privacy Act (FERPA), 20 U.S.C. §1232g; 34 C.F.R.
-Part 99.
+Whether FDU-V possesses other means to obtain relevant evidence (e.g., security cameras or personnel, physical evidence); and, - xi.
+Any other considerations as may be pertinent to the particular facts and circumstances.

-Where the University is unable to take action consistent with the request of the Complainant, the Coordinator or a member of the Response Team will inform the Complainant about the chosen course of action, which may include the University seeking disciplinary action against a Respondent.
+Where FDU-V is unable to take action consistent with the request of the Complainant, the Coordinator or a member of the Response Team will inform the Complainant about the chosen course of action, which may include FDU-V seeking disciplinary action against a Respondent.
 Alternatively, the course of action may also include steps to eliminate the effects of the harassment and prevent its recurrence that do not involve formal disciplinary action against a Respondent or reveal the identity of the Complainant.